Eerie abandoned passenger plane sits on floor of Red Sea

 Brett Hoelzer/Deep Blue Dive Center

-According to Holzer, the jet has now become a haven for wreck explorers and underwater photographers.
+According to Hoelzer, the jet has now become a haven for wreck explorers and underwater photographers.

 First registered in the 1980s and seeing service for several airlines including, according to Planespotters.net, Royal Jordanian, Portugal's TAP Air and Sweden's Novair before, after a final stint with Luzair, another Portuguese carrier, it was abandoned in the early 2000s.

-Note: Correction: A previous version of this story misspelled the photographer's name.
-The story has been updated.